-As far as the effect of process conditions is concerned, our study is the first to investigate anaerobic digestion of wheatgrass in a semi-continuous process and the effect of the SRT on acidogenic and methanogenic digestion.
-Furthermore, our study is the first to investigate the use of wheatgrass of the production of chemicals as alternative products to methane.
+As far as the effect of process conditions is concerned, our study is the first to investigate anaerobic digestion of wheat-grass in a semi-continuous process and the effect of the SRT on acidogenic and methanogenic digestion.
+Furthermore, our study is the first to investigate the use of wheatgrass for the production of chemicals as alternative products to methane.

-Effect of inoculum acclimation
+3.2 Effect of inoculum acclimation

-The effect of acclimation was investigated by comparing Runs 8 and 9 with Run 2.
+The effect of acclimation was investigated by comparing runs 8 and 9 with Run 2.
 Acclimation is a period in which microorganisms adapt and adjust to the new environment with a particular substrate, pH and temperature.
-In Runs 1-7 (presented previously), the semi-continuous mode began on the inoculation day.
+In runs 1-7 (presented previously), the semi-continuous mode began on the inoculation day.
 However, an acclimation of the inoculum in batch mode provides some time for the microorganisms to adapt to the new environment.
-Figure 5 shows the time profiles in the runs with different acclimation time (Runs 8 and 9) and Figure 6 shows the average values.
+Figure 5 shows the time profiles in the runs with different acclimation time (runs 8 and 9) and Fig. 6 shows the average values.
 The initial conditions in the runs with acclimated microorganisms showed high removal of VSS and TC, the removal being higher at the longer acclimation time.
-This indicates that during the batch acclimation the microorganisms were active and developed the ability to hydrolyse and metabolise the substrate.
-However, during the semi continuous run the removal of VSS and TC decreased rapidly, and, at steady state, the performance of the acclimated process was only slightly better than for the unacclimated one at steady state condition (Figure 6).
-A slight increase in the average values of VSS and TC removal and products yield was observed for the fermenter with acclimated inoculum.
-Whilst the VSS and TC removals were around 12 and 33 % respectively, the VSS and TC removal increased to 15-16% and 39-40% when the inoculum was acclimated respectively.
-According to Figure 6b the total products yield increased from 13 to 18-20 % gCOD/gCODfeed when acclimation was applied in the fermenters.
+This indicates that during the batch acclimation, the microorganisms were active and developed the ability to hydrolyse and metabolise the substrate.
+However, during the semi-continuous run, the removal of VSS and TC decreased rapidly, and, at steady state, the performance of the acclimated process was only slightly better than for the unacclimated one at steadystate condition (Fig. 6).
+A slight increase in the average values of VSS and TC removal and product yield was observed for the fermenter with acclimated inoculum.
+Whilst the VSS and TC removals were around 12 and 33%, respectively, the VSS and TC removal increased to 15-16% and 39-40% when the inoculum was acclimated respectively.
+According to Fig. 6b, the total product yield increased from 13 to 18-20% gCOD/gCOD{feed} when acclimation was applied in the fermenters.

 Acclimation can be an important phase in which the microorganisms can adapt and evolve to the unfamiliar environment and substrate.
 In this study, considerable grass degradation was observed when the inoculum was acclimated for long periods under batch conditions.
 However, when the fermenter was set at semi-continuous mode, the substrate removal and products yields were only slightly better than observed in the reactors without inoculum acclimation.
-The low SRT applied in these experiments (2 d) is likely the main reasons for the decrease in performance of the microorganisms.
+The low SRT applied in these experiments (2 days) is likely the main reason for the decrease in performance of the microorganisms.
 This indicates that the acclimated microorganisms were slow growers that were washed out at the relatively short SRT applied in these runs.

-Possibly, the combination of batch inoculum acclimation and continuous processing at SRT values longer than 2 d might give a better performance in terms of feedstock removal and yield of liquid phase products.
-Very few studies tried to use inoculum acclimation to improve the substrate degradation/hydrolysis [28] but their studies were usually operated in batch condition with no investigation of the ability of the acclimated
+Possibly, the combination of batch inoculum acclimation and continuous processing at SRT values longer than 2 days might give a better performance in terms of feedstock removal and yield of liquid-phase products.
+Very few studies tried to use inoculum acclimation to improve the substrate degradation/hydrolysis [27] but their studies were usually operated in batch condition with no investigation of the ability of the acclimated microorganisms to be retained in continuous flow processes.

-Effect of temperature
+3.3 Effect of temperature